Are you thinking about getting a bass guitar?

 All of the following bass guitar brands have models in almost every price range.
 No matter what price level you are looking at, you will find some excellent instruments from these bass guitar manufacturers.
 And if you’re curious about the bass guitar brands to avoid, read this article.

 Fender is a brand without which we probably wouldn’t have bass guitars as we know them.
-Fender led the bass revolution and continues to be among the best bass guitar brands to this day.
+Fender was instrumental in the history of bass guitar, led the bass revolution, and continues to be among the best bass guitar brands to this day.

 Fender is the longest-running manufacturer of modern bass guitars, with a track record of almost a century.
 They started building basses in the early 1950s.